sde1000/quicktill/README.md

    throughout the library (mostly in tillconfig, but some in eg. printer)
  - main() runs the command that was specified on the command line

-Assuming the command was "runtill":
+Assuming the command was "start":

  - quicktill.till.runtill() initialises the database engine
  - runtill() copies keyboard caps from the database to the keyboard driver